BlueBirdMC/BlueBirdLegacy/README.md

 ## What is BlueBird?

-> BlueBird is a new Minecraft: Bedrock Edition Server Software that runs on JavaScript which is faster then most of the software available
+> BlueBird is a new Minecraft: Bedrock Edition Server Software that runs on JavaScript

 ## Quick Links